The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Spatially resolved properties of Ly emitters

 A powerful diagnostic to break the degeneracy between gas-phase metallicity and ionization parameter is the combined use of the \OIII/\Hbeta and \NeIII/\OIIL[3727] line ratios, commonly referred to as the OHNO diagram \citep{backhaus2022}.
 The left panel of Fig.~\ref{fig:OHNO} shows the OHNO diagram for the observed ratios in our LAE stacks, where we adopt \NeIIIe$_{\rm blend}$/\OII, and compare them with other $z>2$ galaxy samples \citep[see figure caption for details,][]{trussler2023, arevalo2025, shapley2023,backhaus2024,tang2023}, the population of $z \sim 0$ SDSS AGNs (left panel), and photoionization models \citep[right panel,][]{cameron2023, katz2023}.
 In the left panel, our measurements are broadly consistent with the high-redshift galaxy population, yet they lie toward the lower end of the \OIII/\Hbeta distribution.

 The right panel of Fig.~\ref{fig:OHNO} presents a comparison with photoionization models from \citet{cameron2023, katz2023}.
 In particular, models with gas density $\log(n/\rm cm^{-3})=3$ provide the best overall agreement with the observed line ratios.
-At fixed metallicity, lower-density models that reproduce our data require ionization parameters that are unusually high for LAEs and more characteristic of AGN-like excitation (i.e. $\log(U)>-1$).
+At fixed metallicity, lower-density models that reproduce our data require ionization parameters that are unusually high for galaxies in this redshift range \citep[i.e. $\log(U)>-1$,][]{sanders2023b, cleri2025, cleri2026}.
 Visually comparing our best-fitting values with the models, we infer an average metallicity of $\log(Z/Z_\odot)\sim -0.8\pm0.1$ (i.e., $12+\log(\rm O/H)=7.89\pm0.10$) across all pixels, and a tentative gradient in ionization parameter, having $\log(U)\simeq -1.5$ in the central regions, decreasing slightly to $\log(U)\simeq -1.75$ in pixel $-2$.
 When adopting the corrected \NeIII/\OIIL[3727] ratios (lighter symbols in Fig.~\ref{fig:app-corr-Ne3}; see also Sect.~\ref{sec:contam}), the inferred metallicity increases by $\sim0.2$ dex, while the ionization parameter decreases by a comparable amount.
 These values for the ionization parameter are also in agreement with those inferred from the comparison of the \NII/\Halpha vs \NeIII$_{\rm blend}$/\OIIL[3727] diagnostic with the NUVOLOSO models.

 To improve the level of accuracy in constraining both metallicity and ionization parameter, we further explore two independent methods: the $T_e$-direct method using NUVOLOSO models and \textsc{HII-CHI-Mistry} photo-ionization models.